 2.2 Experimental setup

-We placed an experimental audio-video setup inside the cave (Figure 2.1), consisting of three microphones and two infrared cameras.
-Two consumer grade CCTV cameras (UVAHDBP716, 944x1080 pixels) with infrared lamps were connected to a digital video recorder (XVR1004) to record the flight of bats as they flew in and out of the cave.
-The system recorded video mostly at 22 Hz, however there was frame rate variation between 18-27 Hz.
+We placed an experimental audio-video setup inside the cave (Figure 2.1), consisting of three microphones and two consumer-grade CCTV infrared cameras (UVAHDBP716, 944x1080 pixels).
+The cameras were connected to a digital video recorder (XVR1004), which recorded video mostly at 22 Hz, but with a variation in frame rate between 18-27 Hz.
+Audio from the three microphones (CM16/CMPA, Avisoft Bioacoustics, Glienicke, Germany) was recorded by a soundcard (416H, Avisoft Bioacoustics, 250 kHz sampling rate, 16-bit resolution).
+The cameras and microphones were placed at different positions, which remained approximately constant across recording nights (Figure 2.1).
 Video feeds were time-synchronised (but not frame-synchronised) by common time stamps burnt-in on the frame.
-The two cameras were placed in approximately the same position on every recording night.
-Audio from three CM16 microphones (Avisoft Bioacoustics, Glienicke, Germany) were recorded by a 416H soundcard (Avisoft Bioacoustics, 250 kHz sampling rate, 16-bit resolution).
-To increase the number of calls recorded on-axis, the three microphones were placed at three different positions, which remained approximately constant across recording nights (Figure 2.1).
-The audio and video feeds were synchronised by generating ON-OFF signals of variable durations (0.08-0.5 s; Raspberry Pi 3), which were recorded on the soundcard and used to flash an LED that was recorded by the two cameras (Laurijssen et al. 2018; see Supplementary Information (SI) ?? for signal generation script, electronic circuit and associated notes).
-The video was recorded continuously throughout the recording nights (16th, 19th and 20th August 2018), which yielded between 1.75-8 hours of analysable video (16/8/2018: 8.17, 19/8/2018: 1.67, 20/8/2018: 2 hours), while audio was recorded as consecutive multichannel files of 1 minute duration.
+Audio-video-synchronization was achieved by feeding the same random ON-OFF signal into the soundcard and to a flashing LED recorded on the video (Laurijssen et al. 2018; see Supplementary Information (SI) for details on our implementation).
+The video was recorded continuously throughout the three recording, yielding 1.75-8 hours of analysable video, while audio was recorded as consecutive multichannel files of 1 minute duration.

-Figure 2.1: Point cloud scan (A) and schematic of the cave, indicating the entrance/exit, the typical roosting sites inside the cave, and the position of microphones and cameras.
-(3D scanning by Klaus Hochradel, UMIT Tirol) The numbers next to the microphone correspond to the positions in the main text.
+Figure 1: Point cloud scan (A) and schematic of the cave, indicating the opening, typical roosting sites, and the positions of microphones and cameras (3D scanning by Klaus Hochradel, UMIT Tirol).
+Microphone numbers report the positions mentioned in the main text.

 2.3 Video analysis to determine group sizes

 After entering the cave, bats typically flew around for a few seconds or flew to one of two roosting sites, where they stayed for several seconds to minutes, and later exited from the cave again.
-We watched the videos and manually identified periods of bat flight activity (hereby referred to as ‘bat activity period’ or ‘bat activity’), noting its start and end time and the number of visible bats.
-We defined a bat activity period as the interval during which the number of visible bats flying inside the cave is constant.
-(See SI ?? for more details).
+We watched the videos for time periods with flying bats and noted their start and end times and the number of visible bats.
+We then restricted our analysis to interval during which the number of visible bats flying inside the cave was constant for at least 10 frames and separated from other bat activity periods by at least 6 frames, referred to as “bat activity periods” (see SI for more details).
+We then checked the synchronized audio recordings of the bat activity periods and excluded all recordings that did not only contain R. mehelyi/euryale calls (see SI section X).

-The annotated video bat activities were synchronised with the audio and inspected to check they only had R. mehelyi/euryale calls in them (See SI).

 2.4 Acoustic parameter analysis